 A Seamless Brand

 In the last several years, up-and-coming competitors started to jostle the scene, introducing products with strikingly similar features and even the same style of block-letter logo.
-Looking at a store shelf, users were starting to have a hard time differentiating JACK from the other dead ringers sitting next to it.
+Looking at a store shelf, users were having a hard time differentiating JACK from the other dead ringers sitting next to it.

 To counter this trend, we created a two-pronged approach: innovating the machines to add more differentiation in Asia’s saturated market, while at the same time moving the company into the ranks of globally recognized brands.